Skip to main content

 Our impact so far

 We delivered the first progress report on the income accelerator program pilot, which engaged with 1000 cocoa-farming families.
 As we scale up the program to reach more families, we will continue to share updates on our impact and challenges.
 You can access these updates in the progress reports via the link below.
-The measurement and evaluation of the program is completed independently by KIT Royal Tropical Institute
+The measurement and evaluation of the program is completed independently by KIT Institute.

 Add view